lxhelmer/ruuturetki/README.md

 - Different gamemodes with older ortholayers and prepicked positions.
 'Daily' mode and a admin picker tool for such would be nice.
 - General improvement of the codebase.
 Better implementation of the routers e.g. handlind the checking of authentication in separate middleware.
-- Addition of testing, for now there are only couple tests for the backend checking that duplicate users and bad requests are blocked properly.
+- Bringing back testing, during the development of backend vitest was used to make sure that the backend functioned correctly, but these tests later became deprecated.

 ## Worklog